natashaclerkin/bia-MS3/README.md

 - The ability to edit or remove recipes created by users so that I can vet the content and ensure it's appropriate for users.
 - The ability to add, edit or remove recipe categories so that I can keep the categories relevant to what users are searching for.
 - The ability to add, edit or remove brands as required to maintain relevance between the recipes and brands currently in the community.
-- View the amount of clicks from the featured business page and linked ingredient URLs so that I can gauge potential success of affiliate marketing.
+- View the number of clicks from the featured business page and linked ingredient URLs so that I can gauge the potential success of affiliate marketing.
 - Ensure witty helper/success text is present when users add recipes in the community to convey a great sense of Irish humour and provide an enjoyable user experience.